permaweb/ao-cookbook/src/tutorials/bots-and-games/announcements.md

 )
 ```

 In this case, the name of the handler is `"PrintAnnouncements"`.
-It uses a special utility (`hasMatchingTags`) to check if the incoming message has been tagged as an announcement.
+It uses a special in-built utility (`hasMatchingTags`) to check if the incoming message has been tagged as an announcement.
 If true, the handler prints the Event and Data, which represent the title and description of the announcement.

 > Note: Once a message is "handled", it will be discarded from your `Inbox`.